IBM/verify-jam-in-a-box/README.md

 ## Pre-requisites
 To complete this cookbook, you will need:<br>
-• An IBMid is required when you sign up for the IBM Security Verify trial.
-If you do not have an IBMid, you can get one at: https://www.ibm.com/account/us-en/signup/register.html <br>
+<i>• An IBMid is required when you sign up for the IBM Security Verify trial.
+If you do not have
+an IBMid, you can get one at: https://www.ibm.com/account/us-en/signup/register.html <br>
 • An e-mail address to receive initial account information and e-mail One-Time Passwords.
 You can use a single e-mail address for all requirements in this document.<br>